 Vaccination uptake has been promoted through incentives and penalties, such as the Green Pass system in Israel.
-Monetary incentives have been found to increase vaccination uptake, with a $1,000 incentive increasing uptake up to 86.9%.
-However, there remains a group of "unwilling" who are not influenced by monetary incentives.
-Financial incentives are more effective in increasing the performance of infrequent behaviors, like vaccination, rather than sustained behaviors such as handwashing and mask-wearing.
+As already noted, monetary incentives have been found to increase vaccination uptake, with a $1,000 incentive increasing uptake up to 86.9%.
+However, there remains a group of “unwilling” individuals who are not influenced by monetary incentives.
+Financial incentives are more effective in promoting the performance of infrequent behaviors, such as getting a vaccination compared to promoting sustained behaviors, such as hand-washing and mask-wearing.
 Belief in the efficacy of vaccination has been found to be more important than incentives in influencing vaccination decisions among U.S. participants.

-The Mandated Masks Debate
+The mask mandate debate

-A classic example for a covid behavior regulatory challenge in which mandates are problematic are wearing masks.
-For masks to work, they need to be worn in close spaces, over time, using good masks and with covering the whole face.
+A classic example of a COVID-19-related regulatory challenge involves mandates for wearing masks.
+For masking to work, they need to be worn in close spaces, over time, using very high-quality masks that cover the whole face.

-Mask wearing is a very low cost intervention, but in many countries, there were concerns regarding the ability of masks to actually stop transmission, given that people are taking masks off, in many settings such as eating and in social gatherings where most of the transmission occurs.
-Furthermore, when examined in many examinations, the vast majority of people didn't wear the masks properly.
+Mask-wearing is a very low-cost intervention.
+However, in many countries, there were concerns regarding the ability of masks to actually stop transmission, given that people tended to remove their masks during a number of activities, such as eating and in social gatherings where most of the transmission occurs.
+Furthermore, numerous studies have indicated that the vast majority of people did not wear the masks properly.

-“Smart masking” v. “universal masking” – the authors claim that publications advocating for universal masking for the public omit nuances regarding viral transmission dynamics, risk communication, and policy sustainability.
-Mask policies directed toward high-risk settings, and not toward low-risk activities are expected to foster mask adherence and acceptance, decreasing mask-related discomfort and fatigue.
+“Smart masking” v. “universal masking”

+The authors claim that publications advocating universal masking for the public leave out important details about viral transmission dynamics, risk communication, and the sustainability of policies.
+Mask policies that target high-risk settings rather than low-risk activities are more likely to encourage people to encourage people to accept and comply with mask-wearing mandates, and to reduce mask-related discomfort and fatigue.

-The primary concern categories are discomfort barriers, external factors, and usability issues of masks.
+The main areas of concern with mask-wearing mandates are discomfort barriers, external factors, and usability issues;

-Absence of mandates make people more self-reflective (accountable
+The lack of mandates makes people more self-reflective and accountable.

-) and thus, face masks are only temporarily acceptable in liberal Western societies and face mask mandates should be enforced only when epidemiologically necessary.
+Therefore, face mask mandates are accepted only as a temporary measure in liberal Western societies and should be enforced only when epidemiologically necessary.

-The authors encourage the use of multidisciplinary integration, multilayered approaches to reducing risk (“Emmentaler Cheese Model”) and context-
+The authors recommended implementing multidisciplinary integration and multilayered approaches to mitigate risks, as highlighted in the “Emmentaler Cheese Model” and the given context.

-Mask, Vaccines and Quality of Compliance
+Mask, vaccines, and quality of compliance

-Masks are different than vaccine because we need people to properly wear the mask and we also need them to do so over time and in places, where enforcement is limited.
-This is different from vaccines, where the behavior is 100% monitored (e.g. everyone knows when you got the vaccine)
+Masks and vaccines differ in that people must wear masks properly, over time, and in situations where enforcement may be limited.
+In contrast, vaccine compliance is a specific, one- or multi-time albeit limited behavior that is 100% monitored.

-The fact that masks mandates are problematic was acknowledged even in the popular press.
-The problems included the fact that people can always choose to use cheap masks, wear them improperly and do not were them consistently.t
+The fact that mask mandates are problematic was acknowledged even in the popular press.
+The problems included the fact that people can always choose to use cheap masks, wear them improperly, and do not wear them consistently.t

 When to wear masks and voluntary compliance

-Mask policies directed towards high-risk settings and not low risk expected to foster adherence.
+Mask policies directed towards high-risk and not low-risk settings are expected to foster adherence.

-Downsides of Face Masks and Possible Mitigation Strategies: A Systematic Review and Meta-Analysis (Mina Bakhit et al)
+Downsides of face masks and possible mitigation strategies: A systematic review and meta-analysis (Mina Bakhit et al.);

-Improving the Impact of non-pharmaceutical Interventions During COVID-19: Examining the Factors that Influence Engagement and the Impact on Individuals (Holly Seale et al)
+Improving the Impact of non-pharmaceutical Interventions During COVID-19: Examining the Factors that Influence Engagement and the Impact on Individuals (Holly Seale et al.;)

-sensitive policymaking for COVID-19 response plans.
+3. Sensitive policymaking for COVID-19 response plans.

-Trust and Voluntary Compliance in the COVID-19 Context
+Trust and voluntary compliance in the COVID-19 context